raspberrypilearning/how-are-you/en/step_1.md

 ---

 + Use two Scratch Extension Blocks: Translate and Text to Speech.
-+ Choose a Sprite to respresent yourself.
++ Choose a sprite to respresent yourself.

 --- /collapse ---